HBO Max: Every Original Show and Movie Coming to WarnerMedia's Streaming Service

-Here are all the exciting new titles you'll be able to watch on HBO Max

-HBO Max is officially launching on Wednesday, May 27, and in addition to the growing library of licensed titles that will be available to subscribers, WarnerMedia's new streaming service will also feature a ton of new original series and movies.
+HBO Max has officially launched, as of Wednesday, May 27, and in addition to the sprawling library of licensed titles that are available to subscribers at launch, WarnerMedia's new streaming service also features a small sample of the ton of new original series and movies which will be available to stream.

-The executives behind HBO Max gave their first real preview of the new streaming service, which will cost subscribers $14.99/month, in late 2019.
-Since then, HBO Max has gradually unveiled more of its slate of original programming, which ranges from the Gossip Girl sequel series to a Green Lantern TV series from Arrowverse mastermind Greg Berlanti.
+Over the last few months, HBO Max has gradually unveiled more and more of its slate of original programming, which ranges from the Gossip Girl sequel series to a Green Lantern TV series from Arrowverse mastermind Greg Berlanti.
 HBO has also announced a three-project commitment with J.J.
-Abrams and his Bad Robot label, including a Shining spin-off and a DC show based on characters from the Justice League Dark universe.
+Abrams and his Bad Robot label, including a Shining spin-off and a DC show based on characters from the Justice League Dark universe, and more.

 TV Guide is keeping track of all the upcoming HBO Max originals, featuring talent like Lupita Nyong'o, Ansel Elgort, Anna Kendrick, Kaley Cuoco, and more.
 Check out the full list below.